andyfv/sailfishos-ux-case-study/SailfishOS-UX-Case-Study.md

 # Sailfish OS: UX Case Study

-As with most case studies, the idea is to explore the current state in a particular area and make some propositions about impoving it.
+As with most case studies, the idea is to explore the current state of a particular area and make some propositions about improving it.

-And the idea of this case study is to try improving the UX of Sailfish OS.
+And the area of this case study is the UX of Sailfish OS(which is already pretty good).
+Of course, the proposed ideas shouldn't be too harsh and drive away the current users.

 ***